Netflix/falcor/documentation/model.md

 ### Call In Action

-In the example below, we add a new task to a TODOs list by invoking the push function on the TODOs list:
+In the example below, we add a new task to a TODOs list by invoking the add function on the TODOs list:

 ~~~js
 var dataSource = new falcor.HttpDataSource("/model.json");